 Some organizations are already delivering successful AI projects.
-Here we look at two projects Tessella supported, to explore how the company approached planning, data gathering, model design and project delivery to produce tangible outcomes that had a demonstrable business benefit.
+Here, we look at two projects Capgemini Engineering supported and explore how the company approached planning, data gathering, model design, and project delivery to produce tangible outcomes that had a demonstrable business benefit.